-Whether you report your claim online, to your agent, by calling us, or through your policy brand phone line, your claim is assigned to a claim services professional who will guide you through the process and work with the support of a specialized claim professionals to manage your claim.
+Whether you report your claim online, to your agent, by calling us, or through your policy brand phone line, your claim is assigned to a claim professional who will guide you through the process.
 During that process, you may work with: